flyingwolfz/CCNN-CGH/README.md

 The environment has been tested in Windows 10 and Ubuntu 20.04.
 We use python 3.9, Pytorch 1.10. opencv is used to operate images, other libraries are not essentional to run our model.

-2. python code will be released soon, it includes: CCNN-CGH for 1920 1072 and 4K resolution, mini CCNN-CGH for 4K resolution, zero-padding version CCNN-CGH for 1920 1072 resolution
+2. python code will be released soon, it will include: CCNN-CGH for 1920 1072 and 4K resolution, mini CCNN-CGH for 4K resolution, zero-padding version CCNN-CGH for 1920 1072 resolution